Where can I get property tax information/See if my taxes are paid/Change my mailing address?

 What permits do I need for building/remodeling/adding an addition/upgrading electrical to my house?

 When building or remodeling a home in Three Lakes, you will need to contact the Oneida County Planning & Zoning Department for permits related to those types of projects.
 Permits and other forms can be found HERE.
-The Town works with the City of Rhinelander Inspections Department for final inspections on projects including new one or two family dwellings; additions; remodels; garages or decks attached to a dwelling; and new/upgrade/temporary electrical service.
+The Town works with the City of Rhinelander Inspections Department for all inspections on projects including new one or two family dwellings; additions; remodels; garages or decks attached to a dwelling; and new/upgrade/temporary electrical service.
+More information and service fees can be found HERE.
 Permits for those inspections can be found at the bottom of the page HERE.

-Why do I need to pay for my fire number (address) sign?
+Why do I need to pay for my fire number (address) or range sign?

 Whether you want to replace your red/white fire number (address) sign with a newer reflective one; or whether you've been re-addressed by Oneida County, it is your responsibility to pay for your new fire number/address sign per our ordinance HERE.
 Oneida County's Land Information office is responsible for all address re-assignments and assisting with renaming private roads.
 For more information from the County's Land Information office regarding addresses, please read HERE.